mmistakes/made-mistakes-jekyll/_posts/2013-03-21-fiips-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @Fiips_"
+title: "Cat face bathroom selfie"
 description: "PaperFaces portrait of @Fiips_ drawn with Paper by 53 on an iPad."
 image: paperfaces-fiips-twitter-lg
 thumb: paperfaces-fiips-twitter-150.jpg